-- In the meantime, roughly chop the onion.
+- In the meantime, chop long and thin slices of an onion.

 - Add in the mustard seeds to the pan and let them crackle.

-- Add in the curry leaves, asafetida, and slit green chillis.
+- Now add in the curry leaves, asafetida, and slit green chillis.

-- Add in the roughly chopped onions to the pan and let them caramelize and get brown.
+- After 30 seconds, add in the roughly chopped onions to the pan and let them caramelize slightly.
 This might take 3-4 minutes.
 Keep stirring constantly.